Skip to Content

 How to Store the Homemade Caramel Vodka

 In an airtight container.
-It doesn’t need to be refrigerated, so it can stay on your home bar or bar cart.
+It doesn’t need to be refrigerated, so it can stay on your home bar or bar cart at room temperature.
 But, if you make a large batch, make sure to use it within 6 months.

 Tips & Tricks

-• This Salted Caramel Vodka is a great homemade gift for a hostess gift, housewarming or the holiday season.
+• Gifts – This Salted Caramel Vodka is a great homemade gift for a hostess gift, housewarming or the holiday season for a sweet tooth.
 Simply make a big batch of this recipe, and then make sure to save some for yourself before packaging this liqueur up!
 Put it in a pretty bottle with a bow, and maybe a recipe card with this recipe, or tasty caramel vodka drinks like our Caramel Apple Cider Mimosas, Caramel Apple Mules or Pumpkin Salted Caramel Martini!
+I would want a bottle of this under the Christmas tree!

 We hope you try this recipe out, as well as the regular Caramel Vodka.
 Also try out our Strawberry Infused Campari!